The beaches here, where the land juts into the Gulf of Mexico, boast some of Florida's purest, white-sugar sands and glittering waterways.

 Mexico Beach features four miles of unspoiled beaches and high dunes.
-Fish off the recently extended City Pier; find rare sea shells; snorkel and swim; marvel at the variety of wildlife that this natural area attracts; or just let the seashore lull you to sleep.
+Fish off the City Pier; find rare sea shells; snorkel and swim; marvel at the variety of wildlife that this natural area attracts; or just let the seashore lull you to sleep.
 The charming town of 1,300 residents features quaint shops, restaurants and historic architecture.

 St. Joseph Peninsula State Park